ZachAttackMLR/TouchBar-Fun/README.md

 # Typora

 I take my notes in MarkDown using Typora, which also allows LaTeX.
 Thus, to aid in note taking in my math classes, I put in some commonly used LaTeX symbols so they're just a keystroke away.
+This was done exactly like was mentioned in my description for Preview, just more of it.
+Create a new touchbar button, and then have it paste the text for the LaTeX command you want.
+I've included a .txt file of all the LaTeX commands.

 ![Typora Interface](img/typora_pic.png)